ReadingIsFun2017/BitPoker/README.md

 "Through this network of interconnected payment channels, Lightning provides a scalable, decentralised micropayments solution on top of the Bitcoin blockchain." [https://lightning.network/lightning-network-technical-summary.pdf]

 ## Witness nodes
 Game witness can also be allowed or chosen to arbitrate a game.
 The witness could also help network propagation.
-A witness would be choose by the table starter and a small rake paid to the witness.
+A witness would be chosen by the table starter and a small rake paid to the witness.

-There might become a market for reputable witnesses based off a HTTPS DNS endpoint and earn small revenues for witnessing hands.
+There might become a market for reputable witnesses based off a HTTPS DNS endpoint who would earn small revenues for witnessing hands.

 ### Process
 1. Alice and Bob create a 2 of 2 address